 Certain interest costs incurred during the construction of equipment are capitalized as part of the assets’ carrying values and are amortized over such assets’ estimated useful lives.
-The Company capitalized interest of less than $0.1 million, $6.1 million and $4.7 million during the years ended December 31, 2016, 2015 and 2014, respectively.
-As of December 31, 2016 and 2015, construction in progress, which is a component of property and equipment, included capitalized interest of $4.5 million and $4.7 million, respectively.
+The Company capitalized interest of $0.1 million, $0.5 million and less than $0.1 million during the years ended December 31, 2018, 2017 and 2016, respectively.
+As of December 31, 2018 and 2017, construction in progress, which is a component of property and equipment, included capitalized interest of $0.7 million and $1.9 million, respectively.

 Business Combinations.
 The Company recognizes, with certain exceptions, 100 percent of the fair value of assets acquired, liabilities assumed, and non controlling interests when the acquisition constitutes a change in control of the acquired entity.
 Shares issued in consideration for a business combination, contingent consideration arrangements and pre-acquisition loss and gain contingencies are all measured and recorded at their acquisition-date fair value.
 Subsequent changes to fair value of contingent consideration arrangements are generally reflected in earnings.
 Acquisition-related transaction costs are expensed as incurred, and any changes in an acquirer’s existing income tax valuation allowances and tax uncertainty accruals are recorded as an adjustment to income tax expense.
 The operating results of entities acquired are included in the accompanying consolidated statements of operations from the date of acquisition.

 Deferred Financing Costs.
 Deferred financing costs incurred in connection with the issuance of debt are amortized over the life of the related debt using the effective interest rate method for term loans and straight line method for revolving credit facilities.
-Amortization expense for deferred financing costs totaled $1.5 million, $1.0 million and $0.9 million during the years ended December 31, 2016, 2015 and 2014, respectively, including the write-off of $0.5 million of debt issuance costs in connection with an amendment to the Company’s amended and restated senior secured revolving credit facility (the “Revolving Credit Facility”).
+Amortization expense for deferred financing costs totaled $1.4 million, $1.1 million and $1.5 million during the years ended December 31, 2018, 2017 and 2016, respectively, including the write-off of $0.4 million and $0.5 million of debt issuance costs in 2018 and 2016, respectively, in connection with an amendment to the Company’s amended and restated senior secured revolving credit facility (the “Revolving Credit Facility”).
 Such amortization expense is included in interest expense in the consolidated statements of operations.

 Foreign Currency Transactions.
+The functional currency for each of the Company’s foreign entities is the U.S. dollar.
 From time to time, the Company enters into transactions denominated in currencies other than its functional currency.
 Gains and losses resulting from changes in currency exchange rates between the functional currency and the currency in which a transaction is denominated are included in foreign currency gains (losses), net in the accompanying consolidated statements of operations in the period which the currency exchange rates change.

 Earnings (Loss) Per Common Share.
 Basic earnings (loss) per common share of the Company are computed based on the weighted average number of common shares issued and outstanding during the relevant periods.
 Diluted earnings (loss) per common share of the Company are computed based on the weighted average number of common shares issued and outstanding plus the effect of potentially dilutive securities through the application of the if-converted method and/or treasury method.

-In January 2017, the FASB issued ASU 2017-01 - Business Combinations: Clarifying the Definition of a Business, which narrows the reach of the definition of a business to exclude transactions that are more akin to asset acquisitions or dispositions.
-ASU 2017-01 will be effective for annual reporting periods beginning after December 15, 2017, including interim periods within that period.
-Early adoption is permitted provided that any transactions affected by the adoption have not been previously disclosed under current GAAP.
-The Company has not adopted ASU 2017-01 and believes such adoption will not have a material impact on its consolidated financial statements.
+In May 2017, the FASB issued ASU 2017-09 - Compensation - Stock Compensation: Scope of Modification Accounting, which is designed to reduce diversity in practice and complexity when accounting for changes in the terms of a share-based payment award.
+ASU 2017-09 will be effective for annual reporting periods beginning after December 15, 2017, including interim periods within that period, and early adoption is permitted for any interim period for which financial statements have not yet been issued.
+The Company adopted ASU 2017-09 effective January 1, 2018, and such adoption did not have a material impact on its consolidated financial statements.